Facebook bans non-Irish abortion poll ads

 Facebook has said it will block ads relating to Ireland's forthcoming referendum on abortion that do not originate from advertisers inside the country.

-There had been worries in Ireland that foreign ads could influence the result of the vote.
+There had been worries that foreign ads could influence the result of the vote.

 Facebook has not applied such a policy to British elections or referendums.

-A poll that could repeal the Eighth Amendment in the Republic of Ireland's constitution will be held on 25 May.

-The amendment upholds strict rules around abortion by acknowledging "the right to life of the unborn".
+A 25 May referendum could repeal the Eighth Amendment to the Republic of Ireland's constitution, which states "the right to life of the unborn".

-It means that the country has a near-total ban on abortion, with terminations not allowed in cases of rape or incest, for example.
+It means that the country has a near-total ban on abortion, with terminations not allowed in cases of rape or incest, for example - unless there is a substantial risk to the life of the mother.

 In April, Irish data protection commissioner Helen Dixon said it was possible that foreign actors could try to sway the referendum.